noahdsouza/CVPaint/docs/index.md

 `CVPaint` has several files and functions, but to run the main one, follow these steps!
 1. Open a terminal
 1. Enter the `CVPaint` code directory by entering `cd CVPaint/code/` into the command line
-1. Run `CVPaint` by entering `python CVPaint.py` into the command line
+1. Run `CVPaint` by entering `python3 CVPaint.py` into the command line
 1. Go absolutely nuts with our project!
   1. To pause the paintbrush, hit the space bar
-  1. To quit and save your art into the `images` subfolder
+  1. To quit and save your art into the `images` subfolder, press q and then follow the instructions in the terminal